The following is an excerpt from the Petfinder Blog.

 The following tips can help reduce the yucky little surprises many cat parents face on a regular basis:

 - Stop the Shed: During peak shedding season, cats tend to over-groom themselves.
 That increased excess of hair isn’t just found on clothes and furniture — much of it is ingested by the cat.
 Proactive grooming removes the loose hair before it is ingested and can reduce hairballs dramatically.
-The FURminator deLuxe deShedding Tool for cats is a great option and can reduce shedding by up to 90 percent.

 - A New Menu: There are several specially formulated cat foods and treats with increased fiber that aid in the fight against hairballs.
 Each pet is different, so always consult the cat’s vet first before making any drastic diet changes.